ballerina-platform/ballerina-dev-website/learn/documenting-ballerina-code.md

 #            <return_parameter_description_line_2>
 ```

 >**Tip:** Always, add a full stop at the end of a function description.
 However, as a best practice, omit the full stop if you have only one sentence in the parameter and return type descriptions.
+If there are multiple sentences for a parameter or return type description, add the full stop at the end of the first sentence and in the succeding ones.
 For example,

 ```
 # Description for the function.